microsoft/MixedReality-GraphicsTools-Unreal/Docs/Effects.md

 To apply a approximation of iridescence on any material use the `MF_GTIridescence` material function.
 The `MF_GTIridescence` material function takes a handful of inputs:

-* `Threshold` defines the range when sampling the `Specturm` texture.
+* `Threshold` defines the range when sampling the `Spectrum` texture.
 (The default value is recommended for most scenarios.)
-* `Angle` controls the "roll" of the `Specturm` texture in `UV` space.
+* `Angle` controls the "roll" of the `Spectrum` texture in `UV` space.
 * `Intensity` scales how intense the final effect is.
 * `UV` should normally be connected to the first texture coordinate.
-* The `Specturm` input is a texture (`TextureObject`) which defines a color gradient look up table.
+* The `Spectrum` input is a texture (`TextureObject`) which defines a color gradient look up table.
 Below is the spectrum texture used on back plates within the Hololens 2 shell, and can be found at `GraphicsToolsProject\Plugins\GraphicsToolsExamples\Content\Common\Materials\T_IridescenceRamp_01_D.uasset`.
     ![Iridescence Vertex](Images/Effects/EffectsIridescenceSpectrum.png)

-To improve performance, the `MF_GTIridescence` material function is intended to be invoked in the vertex shader by connecting the output to a `VertexInterpolator` node.
+To improve performance the `MF_GTIridescence` material function is intended to be invoked in the vertex shader by connecting the output to a `VertexInterpolator` node.
 (1)

 ![Iridescence Vertex](Images/Effects/EffectsIridescenceVertex.png)